nafisazizir/nafisazizir/README.md

 Hey there!
 I'm Nafis, a junior undergraduate CS student at the Universitas Indonesia, currently I'm pursuing double degree program where I will be continue my study at the University of Queensland on Feb '24.
 I constantly strive to contribute to my community through innovative projects and ideas

+Check out [my website]([https://www.linkedin.com/in/nafisazizi/](https://nafisazizi.com/)) to learn more about myself and read some of my writings!

 # What I'm Currently Engaged In ✏️
 - Working at Telkom Indonesia
 - Working on a side projects, course catalog, course search, and timetable generator specialized for my university.
 It's live now!
 Go check it out [here](matkulgue.nafisazizi.com).